-Having reviewed the 2020 NDP, it could be considered that the NDP constitutes one such high-level policy document and therefore does not seem appropriate to treat it as a "plan" for the purpose of Article 6(3) of the Habitats Directive.
-To further strengthen this viewpoint, it is important to note that, as outlined in Section 2.1.3, GNI is currently preparing a Network Implementation Plan which will set out in more detail the manner in which capital investment proposals identified in the NDP will be developed.
-The NIP has been subject to AA and a Natura Impact Report has been prepared.
+Having reviewed the 2021 NDP, it could be considered that the NDP constitutes one such high-level policy document and therefore does not seem appropriate to treat it as a "plan" for the purpose of Article 6(3) of the Habitats Directive.
+To further strengthen this viewpoint, it is important to note that, as outlined in Section 2.1.3, GNI has prepared a Network Implementation Plan which has set out in more detail the manner in which capital investment proposals identified in the NDP will be developed.
+The NIP was subject to AA and a Natura Impact Report was prepared.

-Nevertheless, having regard to the precautionary principle, and the capital investment proposals outlined in the NDP, it was considered prudent to screen the 2020 NDP as a whole, in itself, for its potential to give rise to significant effects, in accordance with the provisions of the Habitats Directive.
+Nevertheless, having regard to the precautionary principle, and the capital investment proposals outlined in the NDP, it was considered prudent to screen the 2021 NDP as a whole, in itself, for its potential to give rise to significant effects, in accordance with the provisions of the Habitats Directive.